Skip to main content

 Profiles are named browser routing configs.
 In practice:

-• openclaw: launches/attaches to a dedicated OpenClaw-managed Chrome instance (isolated user data dir).
+• openclaw: launches or attaches to a dedicated OpenClaw-managed Chrome instance (isolated user data dir).

-• chrome: controls your existing Chrome tab(s) via the Chrome extension relay.
+• user: controls your existing signed-in Chrome session via Chrome DevTools MCP.

 openclaw browser profiles